theotchlx/deepthought/README.md

 ## Linkerd service mesh and Gateway API

+> Several billion trillion tons of superhot exploding hydrogen nuclei rose slowly above the horizon and managed to look small, cold and slightly damp.
+> - Douglas Adams, The Hitchhiker's Guide to the Galaxy

+Linkerd is a service mesh: it handles communication between services in Kubernetes, provides features such as mutual TLS (mTLS), traffic management, observability (including tracing), security...
+With none or minimal code changes to the services themselves.
+Linkerd is implemented in Rust and is designed to be lightweight and easy to install and use.

 ### Gateway API installation

 Linkerd needs the Gateway API to be installed in the cluster.